Skip to content

 C. It is a daily brainstorming session

-D. It is a daily lessons learned session
+D. It is a daily lessons-learned session

 The correct answer is B. Daily standup is a meeting held by members of the project team.
 A daily stand-up meeting is intended to bring the team together for a status update, to ensure that everyone is on the same page and has insight into what is going on, whether it’s good or bad.
 Such a meeting usually takes up to 15 minutes during which every team member is asked three questions: What did you do yesterday that helped your team meet the Sprint Goal?
 What will you do today to help your Team meet the Sprint Goal?
 And, Did you face any impediments that prevented you or your team from meeting the Sprint Goal?